ziembor/powershellQuickStart/PITCHME.md

 # Homework selection: write script for specific needs
 * return date and time of the last restart - it should return at least two properties: name of machine and datetime of event
 * test if a specified application has been installed and if it happens after a date of creating a new version of the software (stored somewhere in local machine as MSI package). if the test goes OK: install unattended that newer version of the software.
-* write script which will remove all logs older than one year, and compress older than 30 days in c:\
+* write script which will remove all logs older than one year, and compress older than 30 days in c:\oldLogs
+* test if specified (as argument of script) service is installed, is working.
+If not - start it.
 ---
 # ???